popsUlfr/steamos-btrfs/README.md

 ## Remaining issues and troubleshooting

 At this point the installer should be relatively mature and robust.
-Once the payload is installed on the next boot the Steam Deck will use tmpfs as /home and attempt the btrfs conversion on the real partition.
+Once the payload is installed and the conversion was greenlit by the user, on the next boot the Steam Deck will use tmpfs as /home and attempt the btrfs conversion on the real partition.
 Once it reboots it should all be working fine and the /home partition converted.
-This configuration has been confirmed by me to survive through updates.
+This configuration has been confirmed by me and others to survive through updates.

 ## Install

 **CAUTION**: there's not an easy way back if you proceed!
 Once the /home partition is converted, you can not go back to ext4 and keep your files.
 The original files that have been changed are backed up with the `.orig` extension.
 Keep in mind that they are specifically changed to allow for a btrfs `/home`.
+It is safe to revert to the original files if the btrfs conversion was not attempted.

 ### From SteamOS